"KIP" Frequently Asked Questions

 - Specialists who are interested in expanding their opportunities by treating pain management - Orthopedic Surgeons, Radiologists, and Internists

-KIP is not a real person.
+RSD Needle Placement Phantom is not a real person.
 He is also not a cadaver.
 Accordingly, he will have some limitations.
-It is best to think of KIP as a simulation tool where initial positioning of the needle, route to the site of interest, and actual practice routine can be perfected through repeated application.
+It is best to think of RSD Needle Placement Phantom as a simulation tool where initial positioning of the needle, route to the site of interest, and actual practice routine can be perfected through repeated application.

 - Practice on live patients - a real "no-no"